Wine Analysis with CDR WineLab®

 In extreme climatic conditions, in addition to the usual analysis of sugar, total acidity, pH and acetic acid, yeast assimilable nitrogen and gluconic acid are the fundamental parameters available to the oenologist to better manage the fermentative process, an essential starting point to obtain a quality wine.

-How to manage alcoholic fermentation in years with high temperatures and high water scarcity
+How to avoid stuck fermentation in years with high temperatures and high water scarcity

-How to manage alcoholic fermentation in cool and rainy years
+How to avoid stuck fermentation in cool and rainy years

 What are yeast assimilable nitrogen and gluconic acid